Effective Date: March 3, 2026

 Content generated by AI Features is provided as a starting point for Customer's use.
 Customer is solely responsible for reviewing, editing, and approving any AI-generated content before publication or distribution.
 CivAll makes no claims of ownership over AI-generated content created using Customer Data.

-Customer’s use of the Platform is subject to the Acceptable Use Policy (the “AUP”), which is incorporated into this Agreement by reference.
+Customer's use of the Platform is subject to the Acceptable Use Policy available at https://www.civall.com/legal/aup (the "AUP"), which is incorporated into this Agreement by reference.
 The AUP establishes operational guidelines for messaging, API usage, content standards, and general Platform use.

 Customer may use the Platform only for lawful civic engagement, government communication, and public administration purposes consistent with this Agreement and the AUP.